DimDim974/DimDim974/README.md

 - 👋 Hi, I’m @DimDim974.
-- 👀 I’m interested in programming and pentesting.
+- 👀 I’m interested in programming.
 - 🌱 I’m currently learning the pentesting for Active Directory.

 <!---